-As the new school year approaches, it is good for all families to plan ahead for a successful transition from summer time.
+As the new school year approaches, it is good for all families to plan ahead for a successful transition from the summertime.
 Epilepsy can bring additional considerations and challenges for students and their families.
-Use the tips below as a guide to work towards a healthy and positive start to the new school year.
+Use the tips below as a guide to working towards a healthy and positive start to the new school year.

 Preparing Your Child

 - The last few weeks of summer are a good time to slowly adjust schedules to fit the new school year.
 This might mean adjusting bedtimes, mealtimes, and, in some cases, medication times with the advice of your epilepsy medical team

 - Children tend to do best when they help create routines and stick to them.
 Routines will help you and your child’s epilepsy care team assess how well a medication is working and whether or not side effects from the medication could be affecting their learning.

 Talk with your child about concerns they have managing their seizures at school.
 Children of different ages will have different concerns.
 You might be surprised by the questions they ask you or the feelings they share.
 Your child may benefit from extra reassurance about the possibility of having a seizure at school.
 Make time to

 - Plan a meeting for your child with their teacher and the school nurse.
 Encourage your child to share privately with them their concerns about having a seizure at school.

 - Plan a special visit with your child’s epilepsy nurse, doctor, or social worker.
 Talk about how together you will coordinate and communicate with school personnel to keep your child safe at school.